 Packer is a co-editor of the North Carolina Media Law Handbook, to which she contributes the chapter on access to state and local government records.
 She also contributes a chapter on confidential sources and information to the annually updated textbook, “Communication and the Law.”
 She is the author of the book “Freedom of Expression in the American Military: A Communication Modeling Analysis” and has published articles in Journalism & Mass Communication Quarterly, Mass Comm Review, Cardozo Arts & Entertainment Law Journal, Communication Law and Policy, and Hastings Communications and Entertainment Law Journal.
 Packer earned a Ph.D. in mass communications from the University of Minnesota.

-Ruth Walden is the James Howard and Hallie McLean Parker Distinguished Professor in the UNC School of Media and Journalism and the director of the UNC Center for Faculty Excellence, the university’s campus-wide faculty development center.
+Ruth Walden is the former James Howard and Hallie McLean Parker Distinguished Professor in the UNC School of Media and Journalism and a past director of the UNC Center for Faculty Excellence, the university’s campus-wide faculty development center.
 She formerly served as the school’s associate dean for graduate studies and has held a number of campus positions, including chair of the university’s Appointment, Promotion and Tenure Committee and member of the Chancellor’s Advisory Committee and Graduate School Administrative Board.

 Walden is the author of “Insult Laws: An Insult to Press Freedom,” a worldwide study of insult laws that was commissioned by the World Press Freedom Committee.
 In 2000, she was a member of the U.S. delegation to the annual human rights implementation meeting of the Organization for Security and Cooperation in Europe in Warsaw, Poland, where she delivered the U.S. statement on freedom of expression.
 She is also the author of “Mass Communication Law in North Carolina,” several books chapters and articles in Hastings Communications and Entertainment Law Journal, Communication Law & Policy, Journalism & Mass Communication Monographs, Journalism & Mass Communication Quarterly, and Journalism Educator.
 Her research and teaching interests are mass communication law, First Amendment theory and pedagogy.